Riding the Trend or Protecting Profits | Wix.com Ltd. (WIX)

 Sponsored

-The average price from analysts is $93.07, which is $14.23 above the current price.
 WIX currently public float of 55.40M and currently shorts hold a 8.27% ratio of that float.
-Today, the average trading volume of WIX was 1.05M shares.
+Today, the average trading volume of WIX was 1.06M shares.

 WIX’s Market Performance

-WIX stocks went up by 9.85% for the week, with a monthly drop of -1.84% and a quarterly performance of 25.76%, while its annual performance rate touched -59.73%.
-The volatility ratio for the week stands at 6.08% while the volatility levels for the past 30 days are set at 5.67% for Wix.com Ltd. The simple moving average for the period of the last 20 days is 4.02% for WIX stocks with a simple moving average of -4.00% for the last 200 days.
+WIX stocks went up by 13.30% for the week, with a monthly jump of 19.12% and a quarterly performance of 45.17%, while its annual performance rate touched -56.90%.
+The volatility ratio for the week stands at 7.50% while the volatility levels for the past 30 days are set at 5.94% for Wix.com Ltd. The simple moving average for the period of the last 20 days is 11.28% for WIX stocks with a simple moving average of 5.18% for the last 200 days.

 Analysts’ Opinion of WIX